 Muscles worked: Upper and lower rectus abdominis, transverse abdominis Level: Advanced

-Upper body crunches while the hips lift — both ends of the rectus abdominis contract at once.
-Don’t attempt this until the reverse crunch and hollow hold feel solid.
+The upper body crunches while the hips lift both ends of the rectus abdominis contract simultaneously.
+Get the reverse crunch and hollow hold solid before attempting this.

 How to do it: